First-time campers may be eligible to receive up to $1000 off tuition from the One Happy Camper program!

 Refer a Friend: When a friend enrolls in camp and names you as the referee on their application, you will earn a $100 credit towards tuition.

-Early Bird Pricing: Through December 20th, take advantage of the Fall enrollment pricing of $2900, $300 less than our regular tuition rate.
+Early Bird Pricing and Pi Day Discounts: Through March 14th, take advantage of our Pi Day Discount pricing of $2950, $250 less than our regular tuition rate.

 Multi-Session Discount: Enroll in two sessions and we will waive your $250 inter-session fee.